sebkaz/sebkaz/README.md

 ### Hi there 👋

-#### Sebastian Zajac earned his PhD in Theoretical Physics at the University of Silesia in Katowice.
-He is an assistant professor at the Decision Analysis and Support Unit at SGH Warsaw School of Economics (Poland).
-His research focuses on outliers detection methods in graphs and time series, Quantum Computing and Quantum Machine Learning, streaming data analysis, and mathematical physics.
-He also works as an MLops in the Polish bank.
+I'm a theoretical physicist and an assistant professor at the Decision Analysis and Support Unit at SGH Warsaw School of Economics (Poland).
+I am a researcher with a keen focus on the intersection of cutting-edge technologies and practical business applications.
+My primary research areas encompass Quantum Machine Learning and Quantum Computing on NISQ devices, which reflect my dedication to exploring the potential of quantum computing in solving complex problems.
+Additionally, I am deeply involved in streaming data analytics, where I seek to harness real-time data for meaningful insights.
+A significant aspect of my work involves the fusion of quantum and classical optimisation techniques to enhance business processes.

+My recent contributions to the academic landscape include publications that demonstrate my expertise in outlier detection.
+Specifically, I have delved into the challenging domains of complex networks and time series data, where I've developed novel methodologies for identifying outliers, ultimately contributing to a deeper understanding of these intricate data structures.

+Overall, my research showcases a commitment to pushing the boundaries of technology while addressing real-world challenges and making strides in both the quantum and data analytics domains.

 ---
 #### For more info check my [private webpage](https://sebastianzajac.pl) and my SGH [teaching page](https://sebkaz-teaching.github.io)